LilyAsFlora/Ririi/README.md

 To negative a sentence, add the particle _ja_ (lit. "no") before the verb.

-Ani ja le chali sumchi. *Those are not your knives.*
+Ani chali sumchi ja le. *Those are not your knives.*

 ### Conjunctions